awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/limits.md

-# Kinesis Data Analytics for Apache Flink and Studio Notebook Quota<a name="limits"></a>
+# Limits<a name="limits"></a>

+**Warning**
+For new projects, we recommend that you use the new Kinesis Data Analytics Studio over Kinesis Data Analytics for SQL Applications\.
+Kinesis Data Analytics Studio combines ease of use with advanced analytical capabilities, enabling you to build sophisticated stream processing applications in minutes\.

-When working with Amazon Kinesis Data Analytics for Apache Flink, note the following quota:
+When working with Amazon Kinesis Data Analytics for SQL Applications, note the following limits:
++ The size of a row in an in\-application stream is limited to 512 KB\.
+Kinesis Data Analytics uses up to 1 KB to store metadata\.
+This metadata counts against the row limit\.

++ The SQL code in an application is limited to 100 KB\.

++ The longest window we recommend for a windowed query is one hour\.
+In\-application streams are stored in volatile storage, and unexpected application interruptions will cause the application to rebuild the stream from the source data in the volatile storage\.

++ The most throughput we recommend for a single in\-application stream is between 2 and 20 MB/second, depending on the complexity of the application's query\.

++ The service is available in specific \.
+For more information, see [Amazon Kinesis Data Analytics](https://docs.aws.amazon.com/general/latest/gr/rande.html#ka_region) in the *AWS General Reference*\.

-+ You can create up to 50 Kinesis Data Analytics applications per Region in your account\.
-You can create a case to request additional applications via the service quota increase form\.
++ You can create up to 50 Kinesis Data Analytics applications per in your account\.
+You can create a case to request additional applications via the service limit increase form\.
 For more information, see the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

-  For a list of Regions that support Kinesis Data Analytics, see [Kinesis Data Analytics Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ka_region)\.
++ The maximum streaming throughput a single Kinesis Data Analytics for SQL application can process is approximately 100 MB/sec\.
+This assumes that you have increased the number of in\-application streams to the maximum value of 64, and you have increased your KPU limit beyond 8 \(see the following limit for details\)\.
+If your application needs to process more than 100 MB/sec of input, do one of the following:
+  + Use multiple Kinesis Data Analytics for SQL applications to process input
+  + Use [Kinesis Data Analytics for Java Applications](/kinesisanalytics/latest/java/what-is.html) if you want to continue to use a single stream and application\.

-+ The number of Kinesis processing units \(KPU\) is limited to 32 by default\.
-For instructions on how to request an increase to this quota, see **To request a quota increase** in [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
-Make sure you specify the application prefix to which the new KPU limit needs to be applied\.
++ The number of Kinesis processing units \(KPU\) is limited to eight\.
+For instructions on how to request an increase to this limit, see **To request a limit increase** in [Amazon Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

-  With Kinesis Data Analytics, your AWS account is charged for allocated resources, rather than resources that your application uses\.
-You are charged an hourly rate based on the maximum number of KPUs that are used to run your stream\-processing application\.
-A single KPU provides you with 1 vCPU and 4 GiB of memory\.
-For each KPU, the service also provisions 50 GiB of running application storage\.
+  With Kinesis Data Analytics, you pay only for what you use\.
+You are charged an hourly rate based on the average number of KPUs that are used to run your stream\-processing application\.
+A single KPU provides you with 1 vCPU and 4 GB of memory\.

++ Each application can have one streaming source and up to one reference data source\.

-+ You can create up to 1,000 Kinesis Data Analytics [Snapshots](how-fault-snapshot.md) per application\.
++ You can configure up to three destinations for your Kinesis Data Analytics application\.
+We recommend that you use one of these destinations to persist in\-application error stream data\.

++ The Amazon S3 object that stores reference data can be up to 1 GB in size\.

++ If you change the reference data that is stored in the S3 bucket after you upload reference data to an in\-application table, you need to use the [UpdateApplication](API_UpdateApplication.md) operation \(using the API or AWS CLI\) to refresh the data in the in\-application table\.
+Currently, the AWS Management Console doesn't support refreshing reference data in your application\.

++ Currently, Kinesis Data Analytics doesn't support data generated by the [Amazon Kinesis Producer Library \(KPL\)](https://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html)\.

 + You can assign up to 50 tags per application\.

-+ The maximum size for an application JAR file is 512 MiB\.
-If you exceed this quota, your application will fail to start\.

-For Studio notebooks, the following quotas apply\.
-To request higher quotas, [create a support case](https://console.aws.amazon.com/support/home#/)\.
-+ `websocketMessageSize` = 5 MiB
-+ `noteSize` = 5 MiB
-+ `noteCount` = 1000
-+ `Max cumulative UDF size` = 100 MiB
-+ `Max cumulative dependency jar size` = 300 MiB